BioCells MedicalBioCells Medical

 Clinically meaningful change

 Important: Outcomes depend on the extent of fibrotic change, baseline respiratory function, time since acute infection and individual biological response.
 Post-inflammatory fibrosis generally responds more favourably than progressive fibrotic disease.
-Individual results may vary significantly.

 Find out if our program can help in your specific case.
 The initial medical consultation is free and carries no obligation.